Jayasimman27/calenderAI/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.
+#Deployment
+I tried to deploy in railway and render but due to time constraints i couldn't
 ## 🙏 Acknowledgments

 - [FastAPI](https://fastapi.tiangolo.com/) for the web framework